philipObiri/philipObiri/README.md

 ---
 - 📝 Learning React/Nextjs with Express
-- 🔦 Exploring Single Paged Applications and Machine Learning
+- 🔦 Exploring Single Page Applications and Machine Learning
 - 👯  I’m looking to collaborate on open-source projects and weird ideas.
 - 💬  Ask me about UI Design, Frontend Development, and Backend Development.